Serve these easy-to-make bone-shaped breadsticks on Halloween, with a bowl of tomato sauce “blood” for dipping, or to accompany a cauldron of chili.

 ADD cheddar and pulse just until cheese is blended into dough.
 Leave dough covered in processor until doubled in size, about 30 minutes.

-PLACE oven rack in upper third of oven; preheat oven to 325ºF.
+PREHEAT oven to 325ºF and place oven rack in upper third of oven.
 Lightly oil two baking sheets or coat with cooking spray.

 REMOVE dough from processor and shape into ball.
 Divide ball into quarters.
 Cut each quarter into 6 pieces, for a total of 24.